-It's funny to think back on how all this started, and to try to share my journey, here goes...
+It's funny to think back on how this started, and try to share my journey, so here goes...

 I was painfully shy growing up, which anyone who knows me now finds hard to believe!
-And was extremely body conscious as I got older.
-I remember vividly, in 7th grade, trying to talk myself out of taking everything so personally, it was something I had to work hard to overcome, and still have my moments.
+I was extremely body conscious (with good reasons) as I 'developed'.
+I remember in 7th grade talking myself out of taking everything so personally!
+I had to work hard to overcome that, and still have my moments.

 I got the message, from my friends, that I was an entertaining story teller.
-No matter the content, even painful, I coult tell it with a comic flair.
+No matter the content, I could tell most anything with a comic flair.
 But, I did not pursue performing.
 That found me.

-My best (HS) friend's Mom worked in theatre as a stage manager and after college, when I was staying with her, she asked me to join in a show they were doing.
+My best (HS) friend's Mom worked in theatre as a stage manager and after college, she asked me to join in a show.
 'What?!
-What do you want me to do?'
-They simply wanted me to dress up and walk back and forth with a title card announcing each act.
-'Um, okay, I guess I can do that?'
+They simply wanted me to walk back and forth, with a title card, announcing each act.
 But it didn't end there, the artistic director asked if I would be interested in performing in a skit.
-I wasn't sure what to expect, but agreed to play Nurse Applebaum in "So Proudly We Heal" ripped from The Carol Burnett Show - whom I adored!
-My character feigned frustration with the doctor for not being able to remember my name.
-To which he would exclaim, "The apples I remember; it's the name I forget."
-The audience erupted with laughter.
-It was the first time I enjoyed attention to my figure.
-I would pivot on my heels each night and storm off stage - giddy and wanting more.
-Only a few plays later I knew I had found my calling.
+I agreed to play Nurse Applebaum in "So Proudly We Heal" ripped from The Carol Burnett Show - whom I adored!
+My character feigned frustration with the doctor for not being able to remember my name 'Miss Applebaum'.
+He would exclaim, "The apples I remember; it's the name I forget."
+The audience would erupted with laughter each night.
+It was the first time I enjoyed the attention to my figure.
+I would pivot on my heels and storm off stage - giddy and wanting more.
+A few plays later I knew I found my calling.
 I inquried where to study(?) auditioned and was accepted into The Lee Strasberg Theater Institute in New York City.

-And though I was from New York I was never a fan of the cold weather.
-I had grown quite fond of my Florida lifestyle, so as soon as I could I put a plan together with my best (college) friend we moved out West, got an adorable cottage in LaJolla, CA 2 blocks from the beach (not too shabby a place to start) and I was soon navigating my way up to LA.
-Moved in with a fellow New Yorker and religiously studied the trade papers out by the pool, submitting first thing every Thursday for roles I thought I could play.
-I sought out a theater companies, and was soon back on stage.
-My roomie brought me to the set of N.Y.P.D.
+Though I was from New York I was never a fan of the cold weather!
+So, I soon put together a plan with my best (college) friend and we moved out West, got an adorable cottage in LaJolla, CA (not too shabby a place to start) and I was soon navigating my way up to LA.
+Studied the trade papers - submitting every Thursday for roles I thought I could play, sought out a theater companies, and was soon back on stage.
+A friend brought me to the set of N.Y.P.D.
 Blue where and I obtained my SAG card within two weeks.
-He also introduced me to his manager whose company I wound up running in two short months - sending out her roster of actors, which I was now on.
+He also introduced me to his talent manager whose company I wound up running in two short months.
 I would call and pitch everyone.
-It was fun to get us all going.
-But it was not fun to find each week that her checks bounced.
-So, with the encouragement of the other actors she repped I opened my own management company by month six and worked for (no more than 10 actors at a time) for years.
-I was making some great impressions on the casting industry and supporting my fellow thespians, but that figure of mine!
-Marilyn Monroe had nothing on me, Dolly Parton a bit; in fact the mean girls in Jr High used to call me her sister.
-And so it went, "Kylie was the best one we saw for this, a complete professional, but not physically right for the role."
+It was fun to get things going.
+But not so fun each week to have her checks bounce.
+So, with the encouragement of the other actors on the roster, I opened my own management company and worked for (no more than 10 actors) for years.
+I was making some great impressions in the casting realm and fiercly supported my fellow thespians, but that figure of mine!
+Marilyn Monroe had nothing on me, Dolly Parton some; and so my audition feedback usually went like, "Kylie was the best one we saw for this, a complete professional, but not physically right for the role."
 Ugh!
-But I'm not a quitter!
+But I'm NO quitter!

-I wish I was born into a different body, but I'm grateful now (some 20 years later) that my career didn't take off full speed ahead, because I know I could not have handled it.
-"Rejection is God's Protection" as I needed to do some serious work on myself, so again I would not wind up like Marilyn.
-I am crystal clear that's where I was headed.
+I wish I was born into a different body, but I'm grateful now (some 20 years later) that my career didn't take off full speed ahead, because I could not have handled it.
+"Rejection is God's Protection" I didn't have a strong enough support system and needed to do some serious work on myself (so again) I would not wind up like Marilyn - that's where I was headed.
 I turned down the Weinsteins and erotic thrillers, but was not immuned to falling for the wrong guys.
-The one thing I got right is my my career - I completely committed, dedicated, and believe in my abilities.
-I've had a lot of lucrative offers to stray: a starting six-figure agent position, show runner at USA, producer, director, marketing for a studio, expand my workshop company... but turned them all down.
-Much like my first paying gig as a bride - I remain faithful to acting.
-I'm grateful for the accolades, awards, encouragement, and respect I've been shown for so many of my efforts.
-I found my extended family in my peers and I love what I do - be it a 10 minute audition, a two hour performance on stage, weeks or months on set - I'm committed!
+I had a lot of lucrative offers: a starting six-figure agent position, show runner at USA, producer, director, marketing for a studio, expand my managment and workshop company... but turned them all down.
+I remained faithful to acting.
+I'm grateful for the options; they helped me stay clear about my choice - I love what I do - be it a 10 minute audition, a 2 hour play, days, weeks, or months on TV & film sets - I'm committed!

-Years later (at the exact right time) I was able to get 'work' done (pro bono) removing what I found impossible to navigate in the industry and personally.
-I have a normal body now and am comfortable in my skin.
-I went from a size 8-10 to a size 2-4 overnight.
-All the years I killed it in the gym paid off nicely as well; I began immediately working as a personal trainer part-time.
-I'm fit into my 50's and am often told I look a lot younger.
-I feel great - mind, body, and soul :D
+10 and 15 years from inception (at the exact right times) I was able to get 'work' done (pro bono) removing what I found impossible to navigate professionally and personally = I have a normal body now -comfortable in my skin.
+I went from sizes 8-10 to sizes 2-4.
+And all the years I killed it in the gym paid off nicely; working as a personal trainer.
+I'm fit into my 50's with a youthful energy of what's to come...

 I hope you stay tuned...